For Migrants, Labels Matter

 Not every refugee applies for asylum.
 Assimilating into an entirely new country and culture can prove extremely difficult, so many refugees just wait to return home instead.
 These refugees—as well as those with pending asylum claims and others who are unable or unwilling to apply—often remain in refugee camps without the right to work and can face great insecurity and hardship.

-For refugees fleeing violence and persecution, an already precarious situation can become uncertain and dangerous on the path to asylum—and potentially even more so for those who do not seek, or are denied, that status.
+For refugees fleeing violence and persecution, an already precarious situation can become uncertain and dangerous on the path to asylum.
+The situation is even more precarious for those who do not seek, or are denied, that status.
 COVID-19 further compounded these difficulties, as migrants faced increased travel restrictions that narrowed their already limited options.